svkucheryavski/mlcourse/README.md

 The folders also contain datasets needed to run the code in the notebooks as well as illustrations and additional materials (like Excel spreadsheets for the first and the last classes).

 The class load is different.
-Thus the first class, *Digital images*, will take a whole day or even one and a half (4-8 hours depending on the entry skills of students).
-Use this class for introducing different programming tips and tricks, make sure that students have enough time to play with the code, correct mistakes, etc. The second class takes between 2 and 4 hours approximately.
+Thus the first class, *Digital images*, will take a couple of days (6-10 hours depending on the entry skills of students).
+Use this class for introducing different programming tips and tricks, make sure that students have enough time to play with the code, correct mistakes, etc. The other three class will take around 4-6 hours and can be completed within one day.
+Hence the whole course with exercises, discussion etc. will take approximately five days.

-In addition to the four classes we also recommend to run an additional activity — working on a project in groups.
+In addition to the four classes we also recommend to run an extra activity — working on a project in groups.
 The project can be anything which a) is fun for the target audience and b) requires some additional research.

 For example it can be creating (or fine tuning) of CNN network to classify garbage.
 You can download corresponding datasets from Kaggle: [dataset 1](https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification?select=Garbage+classification), [dataset 2](https://www.kaggle.com/datasets/farzadnekouei/trash-type-image-dataset).
 Try to [search](https://www.kaggle.com/datasets?search=image+classification) in Kaggle for more interesting datasets.